-Organisations like Kiwinet and Return on Science as part of the Commercialisation Partner Network address some of the challenges in this area, and progress has been made, but it is clear that more is required to smooth out the commercialisation flow.
+Organisations like Kiwinet and Return on Science as part of the Commercialisation Partner Network address some of the challenges in this area, and Callaghan Innovation's funding of a specialist agritech incubator from April 2020 show that progress has been made, but it is clear that more is required to smooth out the commercialisation flow.

-The Government's recent introduction of the R&D tax incentive is expected to increase private sector investment in R&D and consequently increase commercialisation but will not solve other constraints.
+The Government's introduction of the R&D tax incentive in 2019 is expected to increase private sector investment in R&D and consequently increase commercialisation but will not solve other constraints.